Authorize AI-driven state transitions before they bind the enterprise.

 3. Selected Proof PacketsExport PDF + JSON evidence for selected cases.

-6. Production Route EvidencePilot the route to move from controlled L4 toward production L5.
+6. Production Route EvidencePilot route integration to prove production L5 route completeness.

 All artifacts are schema-stable and exportable.
 No silent failures.
 Every scan, decision, escalation, or refused release can produce a complete, auditable record.